 Her Honour Judge Gillian Eldershaw, Federal Circuit and Family Court of Australia (Division 2)

 Her Honour Judge Eldershaw is a Judge of the Federal Circuit and Family Court of Australia (Division 2) in the Sydney Registry.
 Her Honour was appointed to the Court in April 2022 after many years in practice, of which 14 years were at the NSW Bar specialising in family law and employment-related disciplinary matters, investigations and public inquiries.
 In 2004, Her Honour graduated from the University of Sydney with First Class Honours in Law and, for the next few years, was a solicitor at Allens Arthur Robinson (as it then was), where she worked as a commercial litigator.
-Prior to studying law, Her Honour was a Registered Nurse.
-The expertise she gained in acute psychiatry and paediatrics provides an invaluable set of skills and insight for which has since become practice in family law.
-In conjunction with her judicial duties, Her Honour is a Member of the NSW Independent Liquor and Gaming Authority which recently oversaw the licensing of Crown Casino after the 2021 Bergin Review and other Royal Commissions, and the ongoing Inquiry into the Star Casino.
-Outside of the law, Her Honour is a keen supporter of the Arts, especially through her involvement with the Sydney Symphony Orchestra, of which she is a Patron and Council Member.
-Her Honour’s early years as a lawyer in commercial litigation, where the cases with which she was involved were in the Supreme and Federal Courts, explains her enduring interest in the craftsmanship of well-drawn affidavits.
-She hopes that the session at the forthcoming seminar will provide practical and useful insights into the drafting of good and useful affidavits.
-This is a skill that is remarkably simple, yet rarely executed.
-The session is intended to be informal and interactive.
-Participants are invited to treat the session as a safe space in which to ask questions and to ‘workshop’ ideas and approaches.
-Notes will be provided on the day.
+In conjunction with her judicial duties, Her Honour was a Member of the NSW Independent Liquor and Gaming Authority which oversaw the licensing of Crown Casino after the 2021 Bergin Review and other Royal Commissions, and the Inquiry into the Star Casino.

 Adam Cooper, Principal, Cooper Family Law

-Adam Cooper is the Principal of Cooper Family Law, now in its thirteenth year of operation.
-However, Adam is more commonly known for his ‘almost’ professional football career, and he continues to support our local football club as a proud sponsor of the Morningside Panthers.
+Adam Cooper is the Principal of Cooper Family Law, now in its fifteenth year of operation.
+However, Adam is more commonly known for his ‘almost’ professional football career, just like his almost professional legal career.
 Prior to the beginning of Cooper Family Law, Adam was at the private bar, before taking on a special counsel role at Barry.Nilsson Lawyers.
-Adam also completed social science qualifications, which he believes has benefitted his practice in Family Law.
-Aside from Adam’s near successful law career, he enjoys travelling, and experiencing different foods, cultures and wines.
-Adam is also a regular on the conference circuit, having recently given papers on applications for leave under section 44, negotiating relocation cases, and managing clients with impaired capacity.
+Adam also completed social science qualifications, and was a counsellor for some years in the prison system, which he believes has benefitted his practice in Family Law.
+Adam is also a regular on the conference circuit, having recently given papers on the new section 65DAAA, applications for leave under section 44, negotiating relocation cases, and managing clients with impaired capacity.
 Adam has advised the District Court of Mecklenburg, North Carolina about Australian superannuation splitting orders, a task not made easy by the Judge’s comments suggesting grave concerns regarding how far sunk in communism Australia had become.
+Adam speaks French, but often wonders why.